Monday, 12 March 2012

 "SURRENDER!"

-"What now?" and feeling dejected.
+"What now?" feeling unsettled.

 When I first began exchanging letters with Phi Bang, I never thought an end to that years-long Southeast Asian conflict would ever come.
 Nonetheless the armies and political systems of South Vietnam imploded into a disintegrating retreat that couldn't be slowed or halted.

-A large photograph on the front page of the evening newspaper showed desperate throngs at the American embassy as helicopters airlifted out the last Americans and others, during the last minutes.
+A large photograph on the front page of the evening newspaper showed desperate throngs at the American embassy as helicopters airlifted out the last Americans and others during the last minutes.
 American experts were estimating that perhaps as many as 60,000 people fled from the beaches at Vung Tau.
 The number was probably accurate because many of those people were being plucked from the seas by an American naval task force operating off the coast of Vietnam.

-The following morning Canada Post refused to accept my letters or any mail destined for Vietnam because an embargo had been imposed.
-No one at Canada Post knew how long the embargo would remain in effect, however, the understanding postal clerk assured me this wasn't the first time mail destined to a country in turnoil had been embargoed.
+The following morning Canada Post refused to accept my letters or any mail destined for Vietnam, because an embargo had been imposed.
+No one at Canada Post knew how long the embargo would remain in effect, however the understanding postal clerk assured me this wasn't the first time mail destined to a country in turnoil had been embargoed.
 In all probability, mail services would return to normal within a few weeks.

 "Within a few weeks?" that answer sounding like a new definition of forever.

-Later that evening I listened to the radio and heard stories about daring escapes from a first handful of people who had safely fled by boat from Vietnam.
+Later that evening I listened to the radio and heard stories about daring escapes from a first handful of people who'd safely fled by boat from Vietnam.
 During the following days more accounts appeared in the newspapers about the thousands of people fleeing in boats from Vietnam.
 The numbers may have been in the hundreds of thousands as boatloads of refugees began landing on the shores of neighbouring countries.
 The Americans estimated that perhaps as many as 130,000 Vietnamese had fled during the final days of Saigon alone.

-In those first few days after Saigon fell, I kept hoping that one last letter would come from Phi Bang, a letter that had already been on the way when the situation was confused.
-Nothing came, and I stopped expecting to receive any word as long as the postal embargo was in effect.
+Throughout those few days after Saigon surrendered, I kept hoping one last letter would come from Phi Bang, a letter that had already been on the way when the situation was confused.
+Nothing came, and I stopped expecting to receive any word as long as the postal embargo remained in effect.
 While I may have understood the situation in cold clear logic, on an emotional level I kept wondering why.
-Perhaps my calling in life should have been to champion lost causes or to dream impossible dreams, but I was not from LaMancha.
+Perhaps my calling in life should have been to champion lost causes or to dream impossible dreams, but I wasn't from La Mancha.

 The news media continued to report heart-rending stories about boatloads of people being rescued at sea.
 Photographs portraying the Vietnamese and their plights kept frequently appearing in newspapers and magazines.
-I began scrutinizing the faces in the photographs, wondering if by chance I would find Phi Bang.
+I began scrutinizing the faces in the photographs, wondering if by chance I'd find Phi Bang.
 That probability was virtually non-existent, but I did it anyway.

 Refugees who were picked up by American ships were being transported to Guam, Wake Island or Clark Air Force Base in the Philippines.
 After processing, the refugees were being flown to the United States.
 The press reported that the tiny island of Guam quickly became a tent city holding more than 40,000 people.